okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/nodeexpress/beforeyoubegin.md

     * For apps using the embedded Sign-In Widget, implement [Basic sign-in flow](docs/guides/oie-embedded-widget-use-case-basic-sign-in/nodejs/main/).
     * For apps using the SDK, implement [User Password Recovery](docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/nodejs/main/).

-To test the flows without creating an app, use the following sample apps.
-The apps provide support for password recovery and email customizations.
+To test the flows without creating an app yourself, use the sample apps.
+These provide support for password recovery and email customizations.